vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 रामे रघु।अपत्य।ता
 </div>
 {: .quote .example}
-Example (9.5a)
+Example (9.3.1)
 {: .examplecaption}

 is not something that can be both true and false.

-But, the assertion that 'Rāma is in the City of Ayōdhyā'
+But, the assertion that 'Rāma is in the City of Ayōdhyā' can be both true and false, because it is ambiguous:

 <div>
-ayodhyāη rāma <br>
+ayōdhyā :: rāma <br>
-अयोध्या।निष्ठः रामः
+अयोध्या।याम् रामः <br> <br>

+ayōdhyā :: rāma⊥ <br>
+अयोध्या।याम् राम|अभावः
 </div>
 {: .quote .example}
-Example (9.5b)
+Example (9.3.2a-b)
 {: .examplecaption}

-can be both true and false, because it is ambiguous.

 By specifying the temporal context, we can disambiguate the two cases.
 This specification can be expressed through partitioning the basis:

 <div>
-young rāma :: ayōdhyāητ <br>
+ayōdhyā :: young rāma <br>
-(बाल रामे) अयोध्या।निष्ठ।त्वम् <br> <br>
+अयोध्या।याम् बाल रामः<br> <br>

-exiled rāma :: ayōdhyāητ⊥ <br>
+ayōdhyā :: (exiled rāma)⊥ <br>
-(प्रवासित रामे) अयोध्या।निष्ठ।त्व।अभावः
+अयोध्या।याम् (प्रवासित राम)अभावः
 </div>
 {: .quote .example}
-Example (9.6a-b)
+Example (9.3.3a-b)
 {: .examplecaption}

+This is called *incomplete realization* [अव्याप्यवृत्तिः; avyāpyavr̥ttiḥ].
+Namely, a property is realized in a basis incompletely if it and its absence are co-realized at that basis.
+Most types are capable of being incompletely realized.
+Importantly, this includes the type `⊥`, since (e.g.) `ayōdhyā::(rāma rāma⊥)` implies `ayōdhyā::(rāma⊥⊥ rāma⊥)`.

+Some types, though, can't be incompletely realized.
+According to another great Maithilī philosopher, Udayanācārya (~11th ce), there is a special category of types called 'natural types' [जातीयधर्माः; jātīyadhārmāḥ] which have property of always being completely realized in their bases, along with a few other properties (such as not permitting infinite series or cycles) that make them "well-founded" in a certain technical sense.
+I won't say much more about this because it's a big topic.

+More relevant to us, though: the type `ˉ` is always completely realized in its basis.

-In addition to this, we can add two more rules.
+In addition to this, we can add two more rules this.
 The first is a law of double negation: `T=T⊥⊥`.
-Second allows you to reduce contradiction to falsity: `b::Tιˉ`.
+Second allows you to reduce contradiction to falsity: `b::Tιˉ` implies `b::T`.

 In contemporary jargon: The logic of pure negatives is paraconsistent and lacks a disjunctive syllogism.
 The logic of co-negatives is intuitionistic and lacks double negation elimination and middle exclusion.

+Notice how absolutely central the concept of negation is to the overal logical machinery of Navyanyāya.
+Negation is *the* core logical concept within this framework.
+An of-repeated adage in Navya texts is that "negation grounds inference".

 #### An Example